Tennessee final expense life insurance can provide seniors over the age of 50 with an affordable way to cover funeral and burial expenses.

 This type of policy does not require a medical exam.

-However, it may be subject to an underwriting process to include basic health and lifestyle questions.
+However, it is almost always subject to an underwriting process to include basic health and lifestyle questions.

 Premiums for final expense policies tend to be lower than other types of life insurance due in part because face amounts are modest.